Converting Adventures

 - Convert any health to HD, rounding up (discarding it if there’s less than HD/2 health)

-- Subtract 10 from ascending AC and multiply it by HD (so 15 AC means HD * 0.5).
+- Subtract 10 from ascending AC, divide by 10, and multiply it by HD (so 15 AC means HD * 0.5).
 Give the creature that much Armor, rounded naturally

 - Feel free to move health between Armor and Guard.
 Generally one Armor is worth an amount of Guard equal to Wound slots (because they get refilled on a Wound), so converting one Armor to Guard makes a creature stronger and converting one Guard to Armor makes it weaker.